hminh1012/Lab6/README.md

    ```

 ## Results
-- Tested on the DE2 board, with performance affected by the LCD screen quality.
+- Tested on the DE2-35 FPGA Development and Education Kit board, with performance affected by the LCD screen quality.
 - Welcome screen, rules, level selection, and gameplay (e.g., "Correct" display, score tracking) functioned as intended.
 - Results were printed to the Nios II console for debugging.
 - I loaded my game “Hunt Mice”, and first came out the welcome page telling the welcome message and the rules of the game.
 After a few second we chose the level “SUPER” by switching SW2. ![alt text](https://github.com/hminh1012/Mice-Hunting-Game-on-FPGA-DE2-board-using-NIOS-II-proccessor/blob/10f40bdf3d0df7eb9ee6224ac1a6c0dceb17936a/Select_level.jpg)